roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

       type: LoadBalancer
     ```

--   Enable session persistence for an HTTP-based or HTTPS-based SLB instance by using the insert cookie method
+-   Enable session persistence for an HTTP/HTTPS-based SLB instance by inserting a cookie

     -   The annotations in the following template apply to only HTTP-based or HTTPS-based SLB instances.
     -   If an SLB instance has multiple HTTP or HTTPS listeners, the changes apply to all the HTTP or HTTPS listeners.